Introduction

 Golden Lion Awards

-The international jury typically awards Golden Lions in three main categories: Best National Participation, Best Participant in the International Exhibition, and Lifetime Achievement.
-Additionally, a Silver Lion is awarded to a promising young participant, and special mentions may be given to noteworthy exhibitions.
+An international jury typically awards Golden Lions in three main categories: Best National Participation, recognizing the most compelling exhibition by a country; Best Participant in the International Exhibition, honoring outstanding contributions to the curator's central show; and Lifetime Achievement, celebrating architects whose work has profoundly influenced the discipline.
+Additionally, a Silver Lion recognizes promising emerging talent, and Special Mentions may be given to noteworthy exhibitions.

 Recent Golden Lion Winners